Festive, vibrant, and affordable.

 - Széchenyi Chain Bridge – the 1,230 ft.
 (375 m) bridge links the city’s western and eastern part, Buda and Pest.

-Our recommendations: Within 10 minutes from Buda Castle, Széchenyi Chain Bridge, and Matthias Church, Deluxe Residence Chain Bridge offers two separate bedrooms, two bathrooms, and a fully-equipped kitchen.
+Our recommendations: Within 10 minutes from Buda Castle, Széchenyi Chain Bridge, and Matthias Church, Monastery Boutique Hotel Budapest offers luxury, unique lodging in a former cloister.
 For an adult-only experience, go for Hotel Clark Budapest.
 A sauna, a rich buffet breakfast, and tons of amenities will make your stay truly pleasant.

 2. District II: Rózsadomb and Víziváros – the Best Area to Stay in Budapest for Flora, Fauna, and Luxury